 There are several techniques that we can adopt to solve this issue.
 The very core idea is to add more weight to the base in different ways.
 There are other tricks too that helps.
-Let’s see what we’ve got to keep patio umbrella from blowing away.
+Let’s see what we’ve got to keep the patio umbrella from blowing away.

 Keep the Unused Umbrella Closed

 It’s a wise idea to keep your patio umbrella closed when you’re not using them.
 Doing such, you can reduce the risks of damage caused by a falling umbrella.
-You should firmly tie the cord around the fabric so that it won’t open when the wind blows.
+You should firmly tie the cord around the umbrella fabric so that it won’t open when the wind blows.

 Many patio umbrellas come with a velcro strap, and some come with a separate cover.
-If your patio umbrella comes with a cover, use that often and keep the umbrella covered while not in use.
+If your patio umbrella comes with a cover, use that often and keep the umbrella-covered while not in use.

 Use a Heavy Base

 It is quite obvious.
 The heavier the base is, the firm your umbrella’s hold will be.
 So use a base that’s heavy enough to keep your umbrella upstood.